 » Flow unit M: A flow sensor that allows real time flow rate measurement up to 80 µL/min.
 By combining a Flow Unit with the Flow EZ, it is possible to switch from pressure control to flow rate control.
 (More details on www.fluigent.com/products)

 » A microfluidic cell culture chamber chip.
 At least 2 chips should be used for the first calibration.

 Determining cell proliferation within the biochip in real-time

-We followed the protocol find the correlation between cell proliferation and the pressure increase for maintaining a steady flow rate.
+We followed the protocol to find the correlation between cell proliferation and the pressure increase for maintaining a steady flow rate.
 The experiment was repeated on 5 biochips to increase statistical significance.
-The pressure applied to maintain a flow rate of 10 µL/min as a function of the number of cells (estimated after injection, and counted after 3 days of perfusion) is shown in the figure.
+The pressure applied to maintain a flow rate of 10 µL/min as a function of the number of cells (estimated after injection and counted after 3 days of perfusion) is shown in the figure.

 Cell viability under steady and dynamic flow conditions

 To assess the influence of flow rate on cells, cell morphology of cells cultured under dynamic and static conditions were compared (images on the right).